 Despite this, it is important to understand that there may be instances when ED utilization is appropriate for services coded as Levels I-III.
 Coding does not necessarily take into consideration mitigating circumstance such as age of the patient or the day or time of the health event leading to the visit.
 For example, fever and upper respiratory infections may be an appropriate use of the ED for an infant, but not for an adult in their 30s.
-Similarly, a relatively straightforward medical condition, such as a 2-inch laceration on the arm of an otherwise healthy 30-year-old late on a Friday night may be an appropriate use of the ED when nearby urgent care facilities are not open on the weekend.
+Similarly, a relatively straightforward medical condition, such as a 2-inch laceration on the arm of an otherwise healthy 30-year-old late on a Friday night, may be an appropriate use of the ED when nearby urgent care facilities are not open on the weekend.
 While not life-threatening, leaving the wound open until Monday morning when the patient might be able to see his or her physician would lead to a high probability of an infection.
 Moreover, whether a visit is truly an emergency may not be determined until the actual visit.
-A patient complaining of chest pain could be displaying early signs of a heart attack or may be suffering from heartburn.
+A patient complaining of chest pain could be displaying early signs of a heart attack or may just be suffering from heartburn.
 In this case, a visit to the emergency room would be appropriate even if the visit resulted in learning that the patient was merely suffering from heartburn.

-Table 1 identifies total ED visits for State Fiscal Years (SFYs) 2012-2018 that are classified as Levels I-V, as well as the paid amount associated with those distributions.
+Table 1 identifies total ED visits for State Fiscal Years (SFYs) 2012-2019 that are classified as Levels I-V, as well as the paid amount associated with those distributions.
 The large increase in the number of visits and paid amount from SFY 2014 to SFY 2015 corresponds with Medicaid restoration and expansion.
-From SFY 2017 to SFY 2018, ED visits and payments decreased by 4% and 2%, respectively.
-SFY 2018 is the first year since expansion in which ED visits and payments decreased.
+From SFY 2018 to SFY 2019, ED visits decreased by 4.5%, and payments increased by 1.5%.
+SFY 2018 was the first year since expansion in which ED visits and payments decreased, and the trend continued for ED visits into SFY 2019.
+The increase in SFY 2019 payments can be attributed to three new level one trauma centers which received a higher reimbursement rate for level three, four and five visits for those hospitals.